-Take action immediately if you feel that your child support order needs to be changed.
-State law says that the Court can only change support starting from the day that you or the County mails a copy of the “motion to modify support” to the other parent.
-Minnesota law does not let you collect the new amount of support before that time.
+Act fast if you feel that your child support order needs to be changed!
+The court can only change support starting from the day that you or the county serves the other parent with your motion.
+You cannot you collect the new amount of support before that time.

-A motion to modify an order will usually mean that the Judge or Magistrate looks at the entire order – basic support, child care and medical support.
-There are times when you can ask the Judge or Magistrate to modify only one part of the order.
+A motion to modify an order usually means the judge or magistrate looks at the entire order – basic support, child care and medical support.
+There are times when you can ask the judge or magistrate to modify only one part of the order.
 If you want to modify only part of the order, be sure to talk with the county child support office about whether that can be done in your case.

-If you need to bring a Motion to change your Child Support Order, you will have to pay a motion fee of about $100.
-If you are low-income you may ask the Judge to not make you pay this fee.
+If you need to bring a motion to change your child support order, you have to pay a motion fee of about $100.

-Either you or your local child support office can ask a Judge or Magistrate to change a child support order by bringing a “motion to modify support.”
-This is a written statement that tells the Judge or Magistrate what you want changed and why.
+Either you or your county child support office can ask a judge or magistrate to change a child support order by bringing a motion to modify child support.
+This is a written statement that tells the judge or magistrate what you want changed and why.

 Due to limited staff and resources, the child support office is not always able to accept your case.
 The child support office is only required by law to “review and adjust” your child support order once every 3 years.
 If the child support office decides to review your case, they may not be able to start work on your case right away.
 For these reasons, you may want to consider taking action to modify the order yourself.